Back to Arizona

 What This Bill Does

-• Allows an attorney who prevails in an attorney discipline matter to file a claim against the State Bar of Arizona (SBA) if they suffer damage to their reputation.
+• 1039 attorney discipline investigations; costs Purpose Allows an attorney who prevails in an attorney discipline matter to file a claim against the State Bar of Arizona (SBA), if the attorney has suffered damage to their reputation.

 Limits and Unknowns